The Adventures of Harry Lime: Production

 The Adventures of Harry Lime is one of the most successful series created by prolific British radio producer Harry Alan Towers and his company Towers of London.
 Towers and Graham Greene, author of The Third Man, had the same literary agent, and Towers learned that Greene had not sold the rights to the character of Harry Lime to Alexander Korda when he sold Korda The Third Man.
 Towers quickly bought the rights to the character and in 1951 he put a syndicated radio series into production.
 Orson Welles reprised the role of Harry Lime in a series of adventures that preceded the story told in The Third Man.

 Several episodes would begin with "The Third Man Theme" being played, abruptly cut off by an echoing gunshot.
 Then Welles would speak: "That was the shot that killed Harry Lime.
 He died in a sewer beneath Vienna, as those of you know who saw the movie The Third Man.
 Yes, that was the end of Harry Lime ... but it was not the beginning.
 Harry Lime had many lives ... and I can recount all of them.
 How do I know?
 Very simple.
 Because my name is Harry Lime."

 Although often cited as a BBC production, the series was one of a number produced and distributed independently by Towers of London and syndicated internationally.

 Episodes

 Only sixteen of the episodes were acquired and broadcast by the BBC in the UK.
 It was the first time that the BBC broadcast episodes of a dramatic series that it did not produce.
 The full series was syndicated to radio stations in the U.S.

 The con orchestrated by Welles' character in the episode "Horse Play" closely resembles that of the 1973 Robert Redford and Paul Newman film "The Sting."
 Both are based on the book "The Big Con" written by David W. Maurer which was published in 1940.

-The episode "Man of Mystery", written by Welles, was later expanded by him and served as the basic plot for his film Mr. Arkadin.
+The episode "Man of Mystery," written by Welles, was later expanded by him and served as the basic plot for his film Mr. Arkadin.
+"Murder on the Riviera" and "Blackmail Is a Nasty Word" also contain plot elements later used in that film.